Fields of Study

-Students interested in the art of the indigenous Americas work with Professor Rebecca Stone, who is also Faculty Curator of Art of the Americas at the Michael C. Carlos Museum.
+Students interested in the art of the indigenous Americas work with Professor Megan O'Neil, who is also Faculty Curator of Art of the Americas at the Michael C. Carlos Museum.
 Over 2,500 original works of art are available for original research and museological applications in the collection.
 Textiles and feather work, metalwork, ceramics, stone sculpture (including jadeite and other greenstones), obsidian, bone, and wood are represented.
 Doctoral supervision emphasizes Central and South American art over Mesoamerican, Emory being one of very few programs in the country with this focus.
 Elsewhere at Emory, complementary coursework can be completed in the departments of History, Spanish, and Anthropology, and in connection with the Latin American and Caribbean Studies program.

 Medieval, Renaissance, and Baroque Europe